luisizq/Online_advertising-MultiAgent_AI_coursework2019/README.md

 ### Problem 5: Multi-agent_Two-agents

 Here we analyse a the a game-theory based system: 2 agents with linear strategies.
 We analyse the Nash Equilibria of the system.

+### Problem 5: Mixed Strategy

+Here we create a framework for analysis over multiple agents, in this case, 76.
+We analyse the results after agents make their biddings and find the best strategy.